NaNNaNNaNNaNBoolean/myportfiloFE/README.md

 1. Moblie verison
 2. Finish convaybelt
 3. Styling
-    - a bit cluttered, clean and modern UI but keep the soul of it, neon factory vibesss
     - change favicon
     - fonts?
 4. Content
     - fix bio and include relevant details about journey into tech
     - project section, ani - glitch in
 5. Projects
-    - link to your project, readme ( start it up, technical, wins and challenges)
     - Add other projects to project pages
 6. Add SR notes
 7. Other lil changes

 ## Future Features
 - Projects
+    - link to your project, readme ( start it up, technical, wins and challenges)
     - Tech stack for each project
     - Convaybelt - make it the robot arm selecter instead
+    - Add other projects to project pages